 LISA ENGELKEN is a fearless singer with a daunting stage presence.
 Her horn-like phrasing and tonal clarity puts a chill back into contemporary jazz vocals and “defines the ‘extra’ in extraordinary” (Jazz Times).

-Influenced by a wide variety of musical genres, Lisa sets herself apart with a visceral need to convey a song’s story not only through the lyric but through vocal attack, arrangement, and harmony:
+Influenced by a wide variety of musical genres, Lisa sets herself apart with a seemingly visceral need to convey a song’s story not only through the lyric but through vocal attack, arrangement, and harmony:

 And there is no reason why that sonic canvas should be limited by tradition or set rules of genre.
-I find musical ‘mutts’ much more fun, much more interesting.”
+I find ‘musical mutts’ much more fun, much more interesting.”

 One month before that session, Lisa was struck by a car whilst crossing a city street on foot.
 And as she was being whisked away to SF General by paramedics (having been propelled 10 feet through the air to land on her hard head), the final two-line tag for “From the Earth” came to her, thus giving a whole new meaning to the phrase “happy accident.”

-Caravan was released on Kansas Day 2010 to critical acclaim and was named to the “BEST of 2010″ List by the Jazz Journalist Association.
+Caravan was released on Kansas Day 2010 to critical acclaim that launched here into the national arena.
+Caravan was named to the “BEST of 2010” by the Jazz Journalist Association and was picked up by Sirius XM Real Jazz Channel.
 Since its release, Lisa has been playing to enthusiastic sold-out audiences across the U.S.

 ad astra per aspera